aaronmj2003/aaronmj2003/README.md

 ## Hi there 👋

-My name is **Aaron Jones**, I'm an undergrad studying Informatics at the University of Washington (Seattle Campus).
+My name is **Aaron Jones**, I'm a Digital Success Associate at Okta and a University of Washington Alumni.
 Feel free to contact with me via [LinkedIn](https://www.linkedin.com/in/aaronjonesm/) or any other social media site you see me on.

 I'm most familiar with: